 Raising funds for The Brain Tumour Charity in memory of Carrie

-Carrie was a vibrant personality with many special qualities, interests and connections.
+Carrie was a vibrant person with many special qualities, interests and connections.
 It's simply impossible to unpack every delightful memory but we will give a broad brush stroke of her life to capture some of the essence.

 In 1963, Carrie was born in the charming market town of Cirencester to Barry and Margaret James and so began the journey of a woman who became a wonderful daughter, sister, auntie, wife, mother and friend.
 She and her older brother, Keith, grew up in Gloucestershire and the sudden loss of their dear mother showed them the preciousness of life.
 At an early age they learned to embrace each day and appreciate those closest to them.
 The friends and family that Carrie surrounded herself with were her treasure chest.